EricKhant15/spending-tracker/README.md

 A simple web app to help users track their daily, weekly, and monthly expenses with a clear summary and pie chart analytics.
 Built with React and Chart.js.

 # Members
-Name : Khant Zaw Htet
-Name : Wint Yupa Tun
+Name : Khant Zaw Htet, Wint Yupa Tun

 ## 🔗 Live Demo